Continued from the previous entry, where I described our visit to

 and the photos are sent to the puppy raiser, sponsor, and probably the

-"furever" person who receives the puppy after advanced training.
+"furever" person who is matched with the dog after advanced training.

 You can see what Bayou looked like as an adult in the litter photo